What Does A Hype Man Do? (And Why You Need One) Tuesday July 5 2022, 7:30 PM

 Hype men had their peak in the 90s, but they are still a vital part of the urban music performance and recording world today.

-A hype man is a backup singer or dancer that adds adlibs and interjections throughout a performance to help get the crowd excited.
+A hype man is a backup singer or dancer who adds adlibs and interjections throughout a performance to help get the crowd excited.

 This is almost exclusively done in the hip-hop world, but it is also seen in many other genres and just hasn't really had a name for it.